Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Local Energy and Algorithms

 \subsection{Local Energy}

-The local energy, $E_\textrm{loc}(\bm{x})$ in Eq.~\eqref{Eq4} with $\bm{x}$ being the spin configuration, plays a crucial role in the VMC methods, as it provides an efficient way to estimate the expectation value of the Hamiltonian $H$ in a given quantum state.
+The local energy, $E_\textrm{loc}(\bm{x})$ in Eq.~(4) in the main text with $\bm{x}$ being the spin configuration, plays a crucial role in the VMC methods, as it provides an efficient way to estimate the expectation value of the Hamiltonian $H$ in a given quantum state.
 It is defined as the ratio of the Hamiltonian’s action on the wavefunction to the wavefunction itself, evaluated at a specific configuration $\bm{x}$.

-In non-Hermitian systems, where the left and right eigenstates of the Hamiltonian are distinct, the local energy can be computed using either the right eigenstate $|\Psi_{0,R}\rangle$ or the left eigenstate $\langle\Psi_{0,L}|$, as shown in Eq.~\eqref{Eq4}.
+In non-Hermitian systems, where the left and right eigenstates of the Hamiltonian are distinct, the local energy can be computed using either the right eigenstate $|\Psi_{0,R}\rangle$ or the left eigenstate $\langle\Psi_{0,L}|$, as shown in Eq.~(4) in the main text.
 Importantly, despite the NH nature of the system, this formulation ensures that the energy remains consistent, whether the Hamiltonian acts from the left or the right.
 This property makes our formulation of the local energy particularly useful for numerical simulations, as it allows for a meaningful energy evaluation even when conventional Hermitian approaches fail.
-From the biorthogonality relation in Eq.~\eqref{Eq.2}, the ground-state energy of the Hamiltonian is
+From the biorthogonality relation in Eq.~(2) in the main text, the ground-state energy of the Hamiltonian is

 By using the completeness of the spin basis and the fact that $\Psi_R(\bm{x}) = \langle \bm{x}| \Psi_R \rangle$ or $\Psi_L(\bm{x}) = \langle \Psi_L | \bm{x} \rangle$ one finds

 The local energy is then taken to be